“Cursed are we who inherit the blood of Caine.”

 GM: Her nameless companion proceeds down several further halls with her before they encounter another soul.

 He’s a hair below average height, clean-shaven, and has short, neatly combed black hair.
 He’s dressed in a black turtleneck shirt and navy slacks.
-Apart from the cavalry saber hanging from his hip, he looks as if he could be the host for a gallery opening or wine tasting event… were it not for his eyes.
-They are the sea-gray color of troubled skies and distant storm clouds, and seem to pierce through to Caroline’s very soul.
+Apart from the sword hanging from his hip, he looks as if he could be the host for a gallery opening or wine tasting event… were it not for his eyes.
+They are the sea-gray color of troubled skies and distant storm clouds.
+They seem to pierce through to Caroline’s very soul.

 The rest of him looks like a man, but only in the way that latex knows how to pour into a mold.
 How to approximate the shape despite its foreign nature.
 There’s the too-cold, too-white skin like a porcelain doll’s.
 There’s the utter stillness, the statue-like way he never blinks, never smiles, never makes any of those little movements that normal people do.
 There’s how the very air around him feels colder.
 Caroline cannot hear a steady thump-thump from his chest, just like she couldn’t hear from her escort’s.